DigitalGeographyLab/green-path-server/docs/green_paths_api.md

 ```

 ## Edge_FC
+- Contains both short and green (quiet/clean) paths
+- Geometry of the paths is split to separate lines by noise level or air quality
 - For visualizing pollutants on the paths by colours on the map
 - To be shown on top of the Path_FC layer
-- Geometry of the paths is split to separate lines by noise level or air quality

 | Property | Type | Nullable | Description  |
 | ------------- | ---- | --- | ----------- |